openzomboid/permanent-effects-drinks/README.md

 * **Allow to build moonshine still** - Allow or disallow players to build Moonshine Still workbench.
 * **Allow to brew Vanilla alcohol** - Allow or disallow players to brew Vanilla alcohol such as Bourbon, Wine and Beer on the Moonshine Still workbench.
 * **Allow to brew Exclusive alcohol** - Allow or disallow players to brew Exclusive alcohol such as Slender Doe, Nicotine Overdose etc. on the Moonshine Still workbench.
-* **Allow to spawn Moonshine Recipe Book in Zombies loot**
-* **Chance for spawn Moonshine Recipe Book in all Zombies loot** - Value from 0 to 200 that configures the chance for found Moonshine Recipe Book in zombies.
-It is recommended to use values lower than 0.001.
-After saving small value such as 0.001 will be displayed as 1.0e-4.
-Don't panic, this is normal for this game.
+* **Chance for spawn Moonshine Recipe Book in Zombies loot** - Value from 0 to 100 that configures the chance for found Moonshine Recipe Book in zombies.

 ## Translations
 * English (EN)